What laws apply to the collection and use of individuals’ personal information?

-Legislative Framework under the GDPR
+Legislative Framework under the UK GDPR

-Firstly, it is important to understand who is the “data controller” under the EU legislative framework.
+Firstly, it is important to understand who is the “data controller” under the legislative framework.
 An organization is a data controller when it determines the purposes and manner in which personal data is processed.
 “Personal data” refers to “any information relating to an identified or identifiable natural person.”
-That person is considered a data subject under the GDPR and may “be identified, directly or indirectly…by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”
+That person is considered a data subject under the UK GDPR and may “be identified, directly or indirectly…by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”

-Clearly, a lot of employee-related information collected by employers qualifies as personal data, thereby subjecting European employers to EU data privacy regulations.
+Clearly, a lot of employee-related information collected by employers qualifies as personal data, thereby subjecting employers to data privacy regulations.
 The employer collecting the employee-related data is the data controller, and every HR solution adopted might be qualified as a sub-processing activity.

 Regardless of whether an employer utilizes subcontractors to process information, data management processing principles will still need to be followed.
 This is because the “processing of personal data” is construed broadly and includes physical and automated procedures such as: collecting, recording, organizing, structuring, storing, adapting/altering, retrieving, consulting, using, disclosing by transmission, disseminating, making available, aligning/combining, restricting and erasing/destructing.

 Therefore, as controllers of employee personal data collected in the employment context, employers must comply with the following personal data processing principles:

 - process personal data fairly and lawfully;

 - collect personal data only for specified, explicit, and legitimate purposes;